 What you’ll need to enter the UK

-If the UK leaves the EU with a deal, what you’ll need to enter the UK will not change until 2021.
+What you’ll need to enter the UK will not change until at least 2021.

 - an EU country

 - Iceland, Liechtenstein, Norway or Switzerland